District-Specific Plans to be Released Later This Summer

 - Setting up cafeterias, gyms, libraries and other large spaces to promote the greatest amount of social distancing possible.

 - Requiring students from second grade on, and all adults, to wear a face mask, face covering or face shield while learning in-person and while riding on the school bus.
-These should be provided by the student/family, but the district will have disposable masks to provide to students who need them.
+These should be provided by the student/family, but the district will have a limited amount of disposable masks to provide students who need them.

 - Providing other preventative measures for students and staff, such as hand washing stations and hand sanitizer, and cleaning frequently touched surfaces.

-- Having school nurses wear extra protection, such as face shields, when directly treating students.
-A room will also be designated to isolate those at the school who are suspected of having COVID-19.
+- Having school nurses wear extra protection, such as face shields and goggles, when directly treating students.
+A room should also be designated to isolate those at the school who are suspected of having COVID-19.

 - Determining class size based on how many students can be taught with social distancing in place, with desks anywhere from three to six feet away from each other.

-- Strongly recommending that students, teachers and staff get their regular flu vaccine in order to prevent any disruption to learning.
+- Strongly recommending that students, teachers and staff get their regular flu vaccine.

 At this time, screening procedures to enter school buildings, such as taking a person’s temperature, will not be required.
 COVID-19 testing also will not be required for students to return to school.